aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 * `dds` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom MongoDB endpoints.

+* `gpdb` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom GPDB endpoints.

 * `kvstore` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom R-KVStore endpoints.

 * `fc` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom Function Computing endpoints.